trynthink/scout/docs/analysis_approach.rst

 Calculating total baseline energy, |CO2|, and cost (uncompeted)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

    * Total uncompeted energy use, |CO2| emissions, and operating cost baselines are calculated for each ECM from a _`2010-2040 projection` of U.S. building stock, energy use, and unit characteristics.
-These baseline data are mostly drawn from the inputs and outputs of the EIA `Annual Energy Outlook (AEO) reference case` simulations. [#]_ Where AEO data are not available, such as for building envelope component and electronics technologies, BTO develops original datasets using multiple sources external to DOE (add link to more detailed description).
+These baseline data are mostly drawn from the inputs and outputs of the EIA `Annual Energy Outlook (AEO) reference case` simulations. [#]_ Where AEO data are not available, such as for building envelope component and electronics technologies, BTO develops original datasets using multiple sources external to DOE.

       * Baseline stock data represent the total number of units of a certain incumbent or "business-as-usual" technology associated with a given baseline market and year in the projection period.
 An example is the number of air-source heat pump units in all existing single family homes in mixed dry climates in the year 2020.
 When a number of units value is not available or not applicable for a baseline market, such as for building envelope component technologies, total building floor area square footage associated with that baseline market and year is used to quantify the baseline stock.
       * Baseline energy use data represent the total energy use attributed to a certain baseline market and year in the projection period.
 For example, the energy used to provide heating in all existing single family homes in mixed dry climates in the year 2031.